***FREE*** Basic Life Support (BLS) Session

 We thank them for their time, effort and of course… patience.

 You may have heard of the saying that ‘every little helps’… well in our case, this could not be more true!
 All of our volunteers give up their time for free, which is amazing, but it “doesn’t pay the bills”!
-Replacement kit, new/replacement uniform and ongoing maintenance of the car all require funding.
+Replacement kit, new/replacement uniform, providing free Basic Life Support (BLS) sessions for the public, equipment storage and ongoing maintenance of our car all require funding.
 This can only be achieved with your help.

 This mobile number must NOT be used for emergencies, it is only used for recruitment or donations